ihringerlinus/Assignment3/Report.md

 ![output.png](images/output.png)

+Interpretation:
+As the number of cores allocated increases, the average time taken for completion generally decreases, indicating improved performance due to parallel processing.
+However, the performance gain is not linear, as seen with 4 cores, where the time taken is slightly higher than with 2 cores.
+This could be due to overhead from managing multiple threads and context switching.
+The standard deviation also decreases with more cores, suggesting more consistent performance as parallelism increases.

 4. Examine the execution history.
 Explain your observations regarding the planning of jobs, stages, and tasks.
 (0.4 pt) 1 Job was created for the entire word count operation.
 This job was divided into 2 stages:
 - Stage 0: This stage involved reading the input data and performing the flatMap operation to split the text into individual words.